hartmutbehrens/vkShmup/CODING_CONVENTION.md

 c = b->createC();
 ```
 In the example above `a` must not be deleted before `b` or `c`.

+### Navigation
+- Use `dynamic_cast` to a pointer type when a pointer to an object of a different derived class is a valid argument (test result against `nullptr`).
+- if a different type is unacceptable than cast to a reference type. `bad_cast` will be thrown if it is not of the type.

 ## Allocating Objects